trackmania-rl/tmrl/readme/get_started.md

 ### Test the pre-trained AI:
 - Launch TrackMania 2020
 - In case the OpenPlanet menu is showing in the top part of the screen, hide it using the `f3` key
 - Launch the `tmrl-test` track.
-This can be done by selecting `create > map editor > edit a map > tmrl-test > selct map` and hitting the green flag.
+This can be done by selecting `create > map editor > edit a map > tmrl-test > select map` and hitting the green flag.
 - Set the game in windowed mode.
 To do this, bring the cursor to the top of the screen and a drop-down menu will show.
 Hit the windowed icon.
 - Bring the TrackMania window to the top-left corner of the screen.
 On Windows10, it should automatically fit to a quarter of the screen.